mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

 ### Utility Prompt — Referral Ask (2 sentences)

 ```
 We just finished a 7‑day pilot for our tiny AI support widget and it cut repeat DMs while capturing leads.
-If you know a store that could use this, I’m happy to set up a no‑cost demo this week: {BOOKING_URL}
+If you know a store that could use this, I'm happy to set up a no‑cost demo this week: {BOOKING_URL}
 ```

 ---